skrmaster/Intelligent-parking-management-system/README.md

-# Intelligent parking management system
+# Intelligent parking management system(There is no authority level)

 This project has four functions